Karen-1992/rsschool-cv/cv.md

 + **Telegram**: karen_habuzian

 ## About me
-I'm Karen, I'm 29 years old.
+Hi, I'm Karen.
 I'm looking for opportunities to start working as a Frontend Developer.

 ## Skills
 * HTML